 Here at the farm we are really amazed at how hardy this breed is.
 In Vermont our winters are very rough and summers can be hot.
-This turkey can handle all of those extremes, roosting at the highest point on our barn in high winds and freezing weather.
+The black turkey can handle all of those extremes, roosting at the highest point on our barn in high winds and freezing weather.
 We actually have to make them come indoors.
 In our observation our stock and breed has been so far very hardy and healthy, the most hardy of all the heritage turkeys that we find and according to others they feel the same.
 Poults are born strong and healthy with very little health concerns.
 Heritage turkeys prefer to be ranged with access to bugs and plants, and roost as high up as possible.
 They don’t bare confinement well due to their large size and nature.
 Remember these turkeys can fly.
-The Hens tend to wander and Toms stay close to the food!
+The Hens tend to wander and toms stay close to the food!
 They are alert and gaggle whenever they sense danger or anyone coming to the farm.
 They are a very curious bird and due to that curiosity can get into trouble sometimes, so keep this in mind.
 Our Turkey breeders and offspring have not been aggressive, nor do we breed to any aggressive birds.
 Our breeders are silly, nosy and always showing off to visitors.

 Raising and the Why?
 We consider turkeys an intermediate bird to raise.
 The poults do require a little more special attention and the teenagers are a bit naughty and can get into trouble.
 Once adults they are easier to manage.
 Sugar Feather Farm is here for you after your purchase to help with any questions or concerns.
 Turkeys are seasonal layers and only lay in the Spring and Summer months and occasionally into the Fall.
-All our turkeys are Non-GMO!
+All our turkeys are Non-GMO raised.